-OnePlus 5: Everything you need to know
+OnePlus 5: Release date, specs, and all you need to know

 Here’s a quick rundown of what you really need to know.

-OnePlus 5 release date: Given the history of OnePlus phone launches, we’d expect the phone to be revealed by July, and released by August.
-However, nothing's been confirmed yet.
+OnePlus 5 release date: The OnePlus 5 release date is confirmed as June 20, 2017.
+The launch event and retail release are expected to fall on the same day.

-OnePlus 5 specs: Rumoured improvements include a faster and more energy-efficient Snapdragon 835 processor, as well as an iPhone-style dual-camera module.
+OnePlus 5 specs: OnePlus has confirmed that we'll see a faster and more energy-efficient Snapdragon 835 processor featured, with an iPhone-style dual-camera module also rumoured to appear.

 OnePlus 5 price: We expect the OnePlus 5 to cost at least £329, and possibly somewhere even north of £400 depending on manufacturing costs.

-Note: (Update: June 7, 2017): The OnePlus 5 is going to be officially revealed in a matter of days, according to the company.
-Read on to find out specific launch details for the new phone.